pachyderm/pachyderm/doc/deployment/deploy_troubleshooting.md

 $ kubectl describe po/pachd-1333950811-0sm1p
 ```

-If you see an error including `Error attaching EBS volume` or similar, see the recourse for that error here under the corresponding section below this one.
+If you see an error including `Error attaching EBS volume` or similar, see the recourse for that error here under the corresponding section below.
 If you don't see that error, but do see something like:

 ```
   1m    3s    9    {kubelet ip-172-20-48-123.us-west-2.compute.internal}                Warning    FailedSync    Error syncing pod, skipping: failed to "StartContainer" for "pachd" with CrashLoopBackOff: "Back-off 2m40s restarting failed container=pachd pod=pachd-1333950811-0sm1p_default(a92b6665-506a-11e7-8e07-02e3d74c49ac)"
 ```

-That means Kubernetes tried running `pachd`, but `pachd` generated an internal error.
+it means Kubernetes tried running `pachd`, but `pachd` generated an internal error.
 To see the specifics of this internal error, check the logs for the `pachd` pod:

 ```
 $kubectl logs po/pachd-1333950811-0sm1p